tutrit/kb/art/post/Java_Incubator_Modules.md

 ![](./Java_Incubator_Modules/3.png)
 <div component="text-block">

-Preview features enables by passing _add-modules_ arguments to compiler following with the name of the module.
+Preview features enables by passing _add-modules_ argument to compiler following with the name of the module.

 Since the Demo Application is just one java class, it could be run from `demo-enable-incubator-features/src/main/java` directory with the following command: